dQuadrant/kuber/migration_guide_alonzo_to_babbge.md

+# Migration: Alonzo -> Babbage
-##### Migration required to make older transaction builder code work that utlizes cardano-api library:
+The following are the required changes to make Alonzo transaction builder code to work on Babbage Era.
+These changes are significant if you're using `cardano-api` library.

+## 1. Change Era
-1. Changes of Era if `AlonzoEra` is explicitly used then it needs to be updated to `BabbageEra` like
+If `AlonzoEra` is explicitly used then it needs to be updated to `BabbageEra` like
 ```haskell
 UTxO AlonzoEra -> UTxO BabbageEra
 ```

+## 2. Change `EraInCardanoMode`
-2. Changes of `EraInCardanoMode BabbageEraInCardanoMode` like
+Change `EraInCardanoMode BabbageEraInCardanoMode` like
 ```haskell
 AlonozoEraInCardanoMode -> BabbageEraInCardanoMode
 ```

-3. Add either `ReferenceScript` or `ReferenceScriptNone` additoinal field on TxOut like
+## 3. Add either `ReferenceScript` or `ReferenceScriptNone` additional field on TxOut
 ```haskell
 TxOut address txOutValue datum ReferenceScriptNone
 -- or
 TxOut address txOutValue datum (ReferenceScript ReferenceTxInsScriptsInlineDatumsInBabbageEra script)
 ```

+## 4. Change `ScriptWitness` structure
-4. Changes to `ScriptWitness` strucutre now the Script section is replaced by `PlutusScriptOrReferenceInput` for plutus while for simple script it is `SimpleScriptOrReferenceInput`.
-So accoriding to usages if you need script witness with Reference Script or you intend to pass the script itself like
+The Script section is replaced by `PlutusScriptOrReferenceInput` for plutus scripts and for simple script it is `SimpleScriptOrReferenceInput`.
+So according to usages if you need script witness with Reference Script or you intend to pass the script itself.

 For plutus script witness
 ```haskell